puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/ntp.md

 ### Prerequisites

+- Welcome
+- Power of Puppet
+- Resources
+- Manifests and Classes
--
+- Modules

 ## Quest Objectives

--
+- Use the `puppet module` tool to find and install modules on the Puppet Forge
+- Learn how you can use the `site.pp` manifest to classify nodes.
+- Use class parameters to adjust variables in a class as you declare it.

 ## Getting Started

-In this quest you will
+In the previous Modules Quest we primarily learned about the structure of a module and how to create a module.
+In this quest, you'll learn how you can use an existing module from the Puppet Forge to manage an important service on your machine: NTP.

     quest --start ntp

 ## What's NTP

 > Time is the substance from which I am made.
 Time is a river which carries me along, but I am the river; it is a tiger that devours me, but I am the tiger; it is a fire that consumes me, but I am the fire.

--- Jorge Luis Borges
+> -- Jorge Luis Borges

 Security services, shared filesystems, certificate signing, logging systems, and many other fundamental services and applications require accurate and coordinated time to function reliably.
 Given variable network latency, it takes some clever algorithms and protocols to get this coordination right.